Vijayanand-debug/Elastic-Geo-Search/README.md

-This is a full stack app, built for a deeper understanding about geospatial search with Elasticsearch.
+This is a full stack app that I've developed for my deeper understanding about geospatial search with Elasticsearch.

 ![Architecture Diagram](./architecture.png)